pollev/Kringlecon-2-Turtle-Doves/index.md

 -----------------------------
 ## Objectives
 Clearing out the terminals has given us all the possible hints we could need for doing the objectives.
-The objectives are narative based challenges for this game, they will progress us throught the Kringlecon 2 story and help us save the holiday period.
+The objectives are narative based challenges for this game, they will progress us through the Kringlecon 2 story and help us save the holiday cheer.
 Lets get started!

 ### Talk to Santa in the Quad